 Night Elves - No DPS gain

 - Shadowmeld drops aggro in PvE encounters, but it’s redundant with your Feign Death ability.
 It does not add to your Camouflage ability.

 - Night Elf hunters also gain the benefit of a 2% dodge chance increase, another bonus to stack with Aspect of the Monkey when forced into melee.
 This willonly rarely be of any use to you in PvE.

-- In WoD: 2% faster movement and Touch of Elune is a new passive ability which increases Haste by 1% at night, and Critical Strike chance by 1% during the day.
+- In WoD: 2% faster movement and you have Touch of Elune, which increases Haste by 1% at night, and Critical Strike chance by 1% during the day.

 - The stone form ability is rather nice, washing away bleeds and reducing damage taken by 10%, and the latter part of that will find occasional PvE use.

 - Dwarves are good with Archeology.

 - In WoD: Stoneform erases more effects, and you have +2% Criticial effect on your crits.

 - Ttheir escape ability is quite nice for PvP and occasionally of use in PvE.

 - Their diplomacy ability will help with the rep gains with the many factions of Azeroth and beyond.